bibekanandadatta/LaTeX-Templates/dissertation-jhu/README.md

 # JHU Dissertation Template

 This is an unofficial Johns Hopkins dissertation template with recent updates by Bibekananda Datta.
 As of February 2024, the template follows the dissertation formatting requirements provided by the [Johns Hopkins University Sheridan Library](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/).

+Johns Hopkins Library is flexible in terms of the format except for the title page, margins, and overall double-spaced content.
 Be sure to check it before you proceed any further.
+It is the user's responsibility to ensure all the formatting requirements are met.

 ## History of the template